danielsaidi/website_danielsaidi/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 ## Internally iterable enums

-If you only want to use the `CaseIterable` capabilities within your library and tests, you can make the implementation internal:
+If your enum is public, but you only want to use the `CaseIterable` capabilities within your library and tests, you can make the implementation internal:

 ```swift